Three Phase Test Tag Service Melbourne

 Why is it important to test and tag your three phase appliances?

-Three phase appliances present a much higher risk of electric shock to users because;
+Three phase appliances and leads present a much higher risk of electric shock to users because;

-- many operate at much higher current ratings
+- they can operate at much higher current ratings